savva-k/savva-k.github.io/content/post/how-to-debug-gwt-in-2021-and-fix-error-scanning-entry/index.md

 After these steps you should be able to debug the GWT app at http://localhost:8085/App.html

 The Java code will be injected to the browser's page.
 It will be available via inspector, on the Source tab 🥴

+**Update 08.04.2024**

+I was mumbling about GWT in 2021 (on the post's picture).
+It is now 2024 and GWT is still there, feeling pretty well!
+Long live GWT?
+Maybe!